fredriv/serverless-lambda-workshop/README.md

 # Serverless Lambda workshop

-Workshop on creating applications using Serverless Framework and AWS Lambda
+Workshop on creating applications using Serverless Framework and AWS Lambda.

+Slides can be found here: https://www.slideshare.net/fredriv/building-applications-with-serverless-framework-and-aws-lambda

 ## Setup